Guardian Ad Litem (GAL)

-In Fairfield County, there is no better family law attorney than Carmina (Tessitore) Hirsch, who has consistently been voted by her peers one of Connecticut’s leading attorneys in divorce law and family law.
+Attorney Carmina (Tessitore) Hirsch, has consistently been recognized by her peers as one of Connecticut’s leading attorneys in divorce and family law.
 As an officer of the Court she recognizes that one of her primary responsibilities is to protect the safety and well-being of children whose fates are being adjudicated.
-If the evidence is overwhelming that a parent presents a danger to his or her child, the path for the Court is clear; if, on the other hand, there is reason to believe that her client is being unfairly maligned or dispossessed of parental rights, she will move heaven and earth to reach a fair and equitable settlement in her client’s favor and or take the matter to trial if settlement is not an option.
+If the evidence is overwhelming that a parent presents a danger to his or her child, the path for the Court is clear; if, on the other hand, there is reason to believe that her client is being unfairly maligned or dispossessed of parental rights, she will advocate to reach a fair and equitable settlement in her client’s favor, and or take the matter to trial if settlement is not an option.
 Carmina has represented scores of parents in navigating through an investigation by a guardian ad litem, negotiating settlements in line with the guardian's recommendations, and representing her client's interests at a hearing or trial.

 You may have a crystal-clear conscience with regard to your fitness and suitability as a parent, but a hard-charging spouse backed by an aggressive legal team may create a narrative that is not in line with reality, making the process difficult for you if you are self-represented.
 If your children are important to you, the best move you can make is to hire a top-notch legal advocate to represent your interests.
 “Super Lawyer” Carmina (Tessitore) Hirsch and her team have the experience and the savoir-faire necessary to present your case effectively to both a guardian ad litem and judge.